 To fulfill the requirements of this allocation, the state must submit an AP for CDBG-MIT activities that identifies unmet mitigation needs to HUD.
-Specifically, these activities must increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship, by lessening the impact of future disasters.
+Specifically, these activities must increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship by lessening the impact of future disasters.

-This AP provides a concise summary of the actions, activities, and resources used to address the State of Louisiana's priority mitigation needs and goals.
-It is designed to help the state of Louisiana, local jurisdictions, and their partners assess current and future mitigation needs and multi-hazard risk conditions; make data-driven mitigation investments; provide increased transparency relative to the use of public funds; and ensure sustainable and effective investment of mitigation funds.
+This AP provides a concise summary of the actions, activities, and resources that will be used to address the state of Louisiana's priority mitigation needs and goals.
+These activities, actions and resources are designed to help the state of Louisiana, local jurisdictions, and their partners assess current and future mitigation needs and multi-hazard risk conditions; make data-driven mitigation investments; provide increased transparency relative to the use of public funds; and ensure sustainable and effective investment of mitigation funds.